imagexd/imagexd.github.io/registration/index.md

 May 16-18, 2018

-### Who Can Attend?
+### Who?

-All graduate students, faculties, staff researchers .... are welcome to attend any of our workshops.
+All graduate students, faculties, staff researchers .... are welcome to attend ....

 ### Registration Form

 Register for a workshop [here](https://docs.google.com/forms/d/13gRMnLP3MTd3g6JoxfTZT0vBZqa10dE3Gg5HOwRR82Y/).
 Although we love to host everyone one, number of seats are limited .....

+### Workshop Schedule

+Under Construction